-If you’re not ready to move off-grid and get really good at making fires (hi, nomads!), energy saving tips need to be a little more practical.
+Hey aspiring energy saver – if you’re not ready to move off-grid and get really good at making fires (hi, nomads!), you know that energy saving tips need to be a little more practical.

 Free (and it works)